Skip to main content

 When an email incident happens, teams should know exactly what to do.

-Add clear steps for revoke, access checks, evidence capture, and escalation into your playbooks, then rehearse them regularly.
+Add clear steps for Message Revoke, access checks, evidence capture, and escalation into your playbooks, then rehearse them regularly.

 5) Check Your CPS 230 Contract Deadline

-If your secure email provider is a material arrangement (for example, it supports critical communications, or a failure could create material operational risk), ensure you review contract terms, supplier oversight, and the evidence you will rely on for assurance beforehand.
+If your secure email provider is a material arrangement (for example, it supports critical communications, or a failure could create material operational risk), review contract terms, supplier oversight, and the evidence you will rely on for assurance ahead of renewal dates.

 How This Supports OAIC Privacy Expectations